lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 1.1.
 Log in to the Portal Aspect.

 1.2.
-Leave the TAP Service and Query Type as their default, and select the `dp02_dc2_catalogs.DiaObject <https://dm.lsst.org/sdm_schemas/browser/dp02.html#DiaObject>`_ table.
+Under “TAP Searches”, leave the “Use Image Search (ObsTAP)” box unchecked, leave the Schema as its default, leave “View” at its default “UI assisted”, and select the `dp02_dc2_catalogs.DiaObject <https://dm.lsst.org/sdm_schemas/browser/dp02.html#DiaObject>`_ table.

 1.3.
-Check the box for spatial constraints, and use ra and decl as the longitude and latitude columns.
-Leave the shape type as Cone and enter the coordinates ``67.4579, -44.0802``.
-Set the radius to 2 arcsec.
+Under “Enter Constraints”, select the box to the left of “Spatial”.
+Leave the “Shape Type” as the default “Cone”, and for “Coords or Obj Name” enter the coordinates ``67.4579, -44.0802``.
+Set the "Radius" to 2 arcsec.

 1.4.
 In the table at right, select columns ra, decl, and diaObjectId to be returned.